Gazler/grabbio-php/readme.md

 grabbio PHP SDK
 ==============
-The [grabbio platform](http://grabb.io) is an API that allows you to generate thumbnails in a variety of styles.
+The [grabbio platform](http://grabb.io) is an API that allows you to generate video thumbnails in a variety of styles.

 Installation
 ------------